ddgarrett/psos_examples/ex04_free_private_mqtt/README.md

         {"name": "mqtt", "module":"svc_mqtt",  "broker":"mqtt_hivemq" },
 ```

-We'll also have a slight change int he Websocket web page client previously used to monitor and generate MQTT messages as shown in the screen capture below.
+We'll also have a slight change the [Websocket web page client](http://www.hivemq.com/demos/websocket-client/?) previously used to monitor and generate MQTT messages as shown in the screen capture below.

 ![image info](../images/ex04_hivemq_websocket.png)